A flat-Earther's plan to launch himself in a homemade rocket...

 There's a brief hiss of boiling water, then . . . nothing.
 So Hughes walks up to the engine and pokes it with a stick, at which point a thick cloud of steam belches out toward the camera.

-He built his first manned rocket in 2014, the Associated Press reported, and managed to fly a quarter-mile over Winkelman, Arizona.
+He built his first manned rocket in 2014, the Associated Press reported, and managed to launch it a quarter-mile over Winkelman, Arizona.

-As seen in a YouTube video, the flight ended with Hughes being dragged, moaning from the remains of the rocket.
+As seen in a YouTube video, the flight ended with footage of Hughes being dragged, moaning, from the remains of the rocket.
 The injuries he suffered put him in a walker for two weeks, he said.

-And the 2014 flight was only a quarter of the distance of Saturday's mile-long attempt.
+The 2014 flight was only a quarter of the distance of his current mile-long attempt.

 And it was based on round-Earth technology.